WansonChoi/HATK/docs/_3_NomenCleaner.md

 #### [G-group and P-group nomenclature]

-Refer to the next link for the official definition about G-group and P-group nomenclatures. (http://hla.alleles.org/nomenclature/naming_2010.html - '3.
+Refer to the next link for the official definition of G-group and P-group nomenclatures. (http://hla.alleles.org/nomenclature/naming_2010.html - '3.
 Reporting of ambiguous HLA allele typing')

 HLA typing technologies, which is the gold-standard way to obtain patients' HLA type information, still face a challenge in getting the fully resolved HLA type, i.e. determining all fields exactly.
 Consequently, **it is quite common to skip 3rd and 4th fields in order to aggregate multiple possible answers**.
 To deal with this, the committee introduced G and P codes in the updated nomenclature.